Continuous-Flow Data-Rate-Aware CNN Inference on FPGA: Synthesis Results

-\B{ Most state-of-the-art implementations do not use DSPs in their designs and are, by design, restricted to only use LUT and FF resources.
-To make our results more comparable to the state-of-the-art, we also created implementations that use LUT resources for the multiplications instead. } \B{ The LUT multipliers were generated using the \texttt{IntMultiplier} operator from FloPoCo \cite{flopoco}, which implements the state-of-the-art approach shown in \cite{10631128, 10579405}.
-For the synthesis results, we used the \texttt{xcvu9p-flgb2104-2-i} FPGA, a Xilinx Virtex Ultrascale+, as it is the same one used in \cite{amigolut}, \cite{andronic2024neuralut}, and \cite{lou2024polylut}. } \B{ Fig.~\ref{fig.jsc_acc} shows a Pareto plot that compares the throughput with LUT utilization for all our implementations compared to the state-of-the-art that reached at least a validation accuracy of $75\%$ and use less than 5k LUTs.
-We also limit the maximum frequency to the maximum frequency of the FPGA board, which is 800 MHz, as higher frequencies are not possible to reach in practice.
-The plot shows how flexible our approach is to reach a certain throughput or resource utilization target, and how the Pareto frontier is extended for lower throughput targets. } \B{
+To make our results comparable to the state-of-the-art, we also created implementations that use LUT resources for the multiplications instead.
+The LUT multipliers were generated using the \texttt{IntMultiplier} operator from FloPoCo \cite{flopoco}, which implements the state-of-the-art approach shown in \cite{10631128, 10579405}.
+For the synthesis results, we used the Xilinx Virtex Ultrascale+ FPGA (\texttt{xcvu9p-flgb2104-2-i}), as it is the same one used in \cite{amigolut}, \cite{andronic2024neuralut}, and \cite{lou2024polylut}.

+The detailed results are given in Table~\ref{td.jsc_compare} while Fig.~\ref{fig.jsc_acc} shows a Pareto plot that compares the tradeoff between throughput and LUT utilization.
+The data rate $r_0$ of the previous work (top of Table~\ref{td.jsc_compare}) is identical to the number of inputs (16) while our results can be tuned to different data rates.
+The Pareto plot contains all implementations that reached a validation accuracy of at least $75\%$ and use less than 5k LUTs.
+We also limit the maximum frequency to the maximum frequency of the FPGA clock tree, which is 800 MHz, as higher frequencies are not possible to reach in practice.

-The plot also shows that fully parallel implementations become more efficient at some point.
+The results shows how flexible our approach is to reach a certain throughput or resource utilization target, and how the Pareto frontier is extended for lower throughput targets.
+The results also show that fully parallel implementations become more efficient at the highest rate $r_0=16$.
 This is expected, as our approach takes advantage of the reconfiguration of arithmetic units that become less reconfigurable with higher data rates.
-In Table~\ref{td.jsc_compare}, the resources, throughput, validation accuracy, and latency for all state-of-the-art implementations with at least $75.0\%$ validation accuracy are shown together with all of our implementations.
-It can be seen that without any DSPs and just $1374$ LUTs, a DNN can be implemented that solves the JSC dataset with $75.2\%$ accuracy. }